dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-`twostate`, extreme predicates, and prefix lemmas are functions that are always ghost (even without a `ghost` keyword).
+`twostate` declarations, extreme predicates, and prefix lemmas are always ghost (even without a `ghost` keyword).
 Thus they may never be used outside a ghost context.

 ## **Error: a call to a ghost _what_ is allowed only in specification contexts (consider declaring the _what_ without the 'ghost' keyword)** {#r_ghost_call_only_in_specification_function_4}